Statuses in Latin with translation. Quotes in Latin with translation

 Ne varietur - not subject to change

-Nemo novit patrern, nemo sine crimine vivit, nemo sua sorte contentus, nemo ascendit in coelum is a Latin phrase with a funny play on words, which was very popular with the Renaissance intelligentsia.
-Nemo (lat., literally: "no one") was jokingly considered a proper name.
-Then the sentence "No one knows his father, no one is free from sin, no one is satisfied with his fate, no one will go to heaven" gets the opposite meaning: "Nemo knows his father, Nemo is free from sin", etc.
+Nemo novit patrern, nemo sine crimine vivit, nemo sua sorte contentus, nemo ascendit in coelum is a Latin phrase with a funny pun that was very popular among the intelligentsia of the Renaissance.
+Nemo (Latin, literally: "nobody") was jokingly considered as a proper name.
+Then the sentence “No one knows his father, no one is free from sin, no one is happy with his fate, no one goes to heaven” takes on the opposite meaning: “Nemo knows his father, Nemo is free from sin,” etc.

 Nil nisi bene - nothing but good